zapata-engineering/orquestra-sdk/projects/orquestra-sdk/docs/tutorials/installing-macos-linux.rst

 This will install ``orquestra-sdk`` and all of its dependencies.
 Note that ``orquestra-sdk`` also includes the :doc:`Orquestra command-line interface <../quickref/cli-reference>`.

-Note:
+Troubleshooting Note:

 .. code-block:: rst

-    When running the command above, you may observe an issue with it trying to install both 0.64.0 and 0.63.0 with dependency conflicts error of 'ray==2.9.0; extra == "all"'.
+    When running the command above, you may observe a dependency conflicts error complaining about 'ray==X.Y.Z; extra == "all"'.
+    This might suggest problems with your Python versions.

-    Focus on installing the 0.64.0 version and make sure your Python environment is 3.11.x as this is the go-to version used by the team that also supports Ray 2.9.0
+    Right now it's best to have your environment set at Python 3.11.x as this is also the go-to version used by the development team.
+    You can check your Python version by using `python --version`.
     For this a virtual environment is highly recommended.